TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Interpolate velocity value to avoid an ugly trace sound when shooting the rocket launcher at 60hz
+- Perhaps interpolate velocity values if we detect that they are ugly at 60hz, apart from the case with skull rocket?

 - Keep timestamps in log structures and, when writing the logs to a file, preffix the log entries with time
 	- Will later be good to separate logs via date, for the dedicated server